2004 Ironman Triathlon World Championship Photo Essay

 Photos: Bakke-Svensson/WTC

-Keikis (children) in the Tuesday parade through Kona town.
+Keikis (children) in the Tuesday parade through the town on Kailua-Kona.

 The Ironman Expo: where the rich and famous congregate...